Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

-Next, we measure the predictive performance of SPF based on approximate posterior means of the document-topic intensities, where each document vector is a $K$-dimensional vector of approximate mean intensities $\hat{\bm{\theta}}_d \in \Rpos^K$, see Equation~\ref{eq:mean_topic_intensity}.
+Next, we measure the classification performance of SPF based on approximate posterior means of the document-topic intensities, where each document vector is a $K$-dimensional vector of approximate mean intensities $\hat{\bm{\theta}}_d \in \Rpos^K$, see Equation~\eqref{eq:mean_topic_intensity}.
 According to the Naive Bayes classifier, the topic with the highest approximate mean intensity in $\hat{\bm{\theta}}_d$ is assigned as the predicted topic for document $d$.
-We assess the predictive performance separately for each topic based on precision (correctly assigned to the topic among all assigned to the topic), recall (correctly assigned to the topic among all from the topic) and F1-score (harmonic mean of precision and recall) as well as on aggregate with equal category weights (macro avg) and taking the empirical category imbalance into account (weighted avg).
-We also provide information on assignment certainty, presenting insights into the model's confidence in its predictions per category, by determining the fraction of document-topic intensity the topic has the document is assigned to.
-Specifically, we show the average assignment certainty for true positive (TP) and false positive (FP) predictions.

-The classification performance of the SPF topic model is summarized in Table~\ref{tab:classification_results}.
-Clearly, SPF provides excellent classification performance in categorizing Amazon customer feedback across all six product categories, despite slight differences across the categories.
-The overall accuracy of the model is 0.73, which is consistent with the weighted average F1-score (0.73), accounting for the varying sample sizes across categories.
-The macro average F1-score (0.72) is slightly lower, reflecting the imbalanced performance among categories.
+We assess the classification performance separately for each category.